Martin boundaries and asymptotic behavior of branching random walks

-\paragraph{Transition matrices.} Throughout this work we will use several transition kernels, which we define here.
-The ``main'' one is defined on $G$ and denoted by $P:=\{p(x,y)\}_{x,y}$.
+Throughout this work we will use several transition kernels, which we define here.
+The ``main'' one is defined on $G$ and denoted by $P:=\big (p(x,y)\big )_{x,y}$.
 We assume that $P$ is \emph{irreducible} and \emph{nearest-neighbor}, even though our results can be easily modified to cover the cases of finite-range transition kernels.
-Let $P^n=\{p^{(n)}(x,y)\}_{x,y}$ denote the $n$-th convolution power of $P$, then the spectral radius of $P$ is
+More precisely, we have that $p(x,y)>0$ if and only if $x$ and $y$ are neighbors.
+Let $P^n=\big (p^{(n)}(x,y)\big )_{x,y}$ denote the $n$-th convolution power of $P$, then the spectral radius of $P$ is